 Some consider Salvia (Salvia divinorum) a safe, herbal high.
 Experts on the subject, however, warn of its deadly potential.
-What does salvia drug abuse look like?
-Do you need rehab to quit?
+Statistics on salvia abuse clearly back up their concern:

 Salvia is a Hallucinogenic Drug

 When you engage in salvia drug abuse, you’re likely to hallucinate.
 People may smoke the dried leaves, chew fresh leaves, or use a concentrated version of the product.
 By far the most typical method of consumption involves smoking it with a water pipe.
 Although still legal in most states, others have made salvia illegal or curtailed its sale in some jurisdictions.

 When you take the drug, you may see things that aren’t there.
 These hallucinations can seem frighteningly real.
 Even though this hallucinogenic effect lasts far shorter than LSD, for example, it can cause severe psychological responses.
 This intensity can result in adverse physiological side effects such as heart palpitations and a fight-or-flight response.

 Salvia Drug Abuse and the Fallacy That Natural Equals Safe

 Many users, particularly younger adults, believe salvia is a safe alternative to synthetic drugs.
 Because it’s an herb, you might think that this doesn’t put the salvia on par with LSD or opioids.
 However, this line of reasoning is faulty.
 Consider that morphine, too, is a natural product.
 Even so, it’s highly addictive and leads to significant problems when you abuse it.